urnathan/libcody/README.md

 invocation's produces an ERROR response.

-FIXME: Note for generalization this command needs to indicate which files may need transfering to and from a remote build system.
+FIXME: Note for generalization this command needs to indicate which files may need transferring to and from a remote build system.

 ## Building libCody

 Libcody is written in C++11.
-(It's a intended for compilers, so there'd be a boostrapping problem if it used the latest and greatest.)
+(It's a intended for compilers, so there'd be a bootstrapping problem if it used the latest and greatest.)

 ### Using configure and make.